Highlights

 Community Foundation for Monterey County — Project LEAD

-The Community Foundation for Monterey County improves the quality of life in Monterey County by raising, managing and distributing charitable funds to nonprofit organizations throughout the county.
-This foundation is the largest grantmaker on California’s Central Coast, where it averages more than $7 million in grants annually.
+The Community Foundation for Monterey County improves the quality of life in Monterey County by raising, managing and distributing charitable funds to nonprofit organizations.
+With more than $7 million in grants each year, this foundation is the largest grantmaker on California’s Central Coast.

-Using Community Leadership Project funds, this community foundation created a Leadership Education and Development Institute (LEAD).
-Built with expertise from LeaderSpring, CompassPoint and other successful program providers, and customized with input from nonprofit leaders on the Central Coast, LEAD delivers a development program featuring in-depth seminars, trainings, peer roundtables, individual learning plans, leadership coaching and organizational capacity-building projects.
+Using Community Leadership Project funds, this community foundation created a Leadership Education and Development Institute (LEAD) during Phase 1.
+LEAD was built with expertise from LeaderSpring, CompassPoint and other successful program providers, and was customized with input from nonprofit leaders on the Central Coast.
+It delivers a development program featuring in-depth seminars, trainings, peer discussions, individual learning plans, leadership coaching and projects that build the capacity of organizations.

-At a time of economic challenge that minimizes opportunities for capable nonprofit managers to develop needed leadership and higher management skills, the LEAD program is a needed resource on the Central Coast.
-A total of 19 emerging leaders graduated from the first-year offering and more than 60 percent were leaders of color drawn from all ethnicities.
-In addition to the LEAD Institute, this intermediary also offers a range of supports for established nonprofit leaders including a facilitated monthly “roundtable” for mutual learning, leadership coaching, and scholarships to enable participation in other training opportunities.
+At a time when a challenging economy is making it harder for capable nonprofit managers to develop leadership and higher management skills, the LEAD program is a needed resource on the Central Coast.
+A total of 19 emerging leaders graduated from the first-year offering; more than 60 percent were leaders of color drawn from all ethnicities.
+In addition to the LEAD Institute, this intermediary also supported established nonprofit leaders through a facilitated monthly discussion, leadership coaching and scholarships for other training opportunities.

-Over the span of the Community Leadership Project, 60 to 75 emerging leaders and 45 to 60 established executive directors will engage in LEAD.
-Participants are learning new abilities and approaches through multiple methods, and LEAD is attracting broad participation at a critical time in the development of local leaders.
+During Phase 1, 60 to 75 emerging leaders and 45 to 60 established executive directors engaged in LEAD.
+Participants learned new abilities and approaches through several methods, and LEAD attracted broad participation at a critical time in the development of local leaders.

 Back to top